remtrik/OrientationMonitor/README.md

 Cycles through all four orientations with 1 second delay, sending each to the driver

-Or just install it using INF
+Or just install it using INF or SC